davidc6/cs-knowledge/notes/system-design/system-design.md

 A better approach is to horizontally scale by adding more servers and splitting a database into smaller, easily managed "shards".
 This technique is called database sharding.
 Each shard contains same schema but data is unique in each shard.
 One of the most important concepts when implementing sharding is the choice of the sharding key that determine how data is stored and distributed.
 Sharding key allows us to route queries to the correct database.

-There issues associated with sharding such as resharding data (no more free space on a shard, uneven data distribution), join queries (denormalise data to perform queries in a single table since normalised data means more joins hence slower query), overwhelming certain shards because of the popularity of data on these shards.
+There issues associated with sharding such as re-sharding data (no more free space on a shard, uneven data distribution), join queries (denormalise data to perform queries in a single table since normalised data means more joins hence slower query), overwhelming certain shards because of the popularity of data on these shards.

 ## Cache